xpqz/MkDocs-StyleGuide/docs/style.md

 When using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)

 - todo:
-    - how to do things in markdown/html
-    - finish notes section/examples
     - apply background to rendered examples
     - references in HTML vs. PDF
     - consider linking to specific document versions in references to other documents